For a New World View of Physics

 *another viewing habit is the impression of movement, which suggests that even inanimate things "move", although they do not even have organs of movement.

 Thesis 1 and 2

 In terms of physics my world view is based on two new statements and on two known statements.
 The new statements are 1.
 The differentiation between universe and cosmos.
 Our cosmos which emerged from a common event may only be one of many in a universe with no limits in space and time.
 This would explain its past and its future.
 2. Gravitation is a phenomenon of the entanglement of all concerned matter/energy triggered by the so-called Big Bang; this is the reason why matter constantly tries to reunite.
-It's the Super entanglement that holds the world together in its innermost core.
+Black holes, suns, planets and all concentrated matter in general is the result of this striving.
+Their reliable orbits in galaxies, globular clusters and solar systems are testimonies of balance of both primordial forces.
+It's the Super entanglement that holds the world together in its innermost core and wish it controls.
 In this view, gravitation is another proof of the Big Bang, because nothing comes from nothing.
 Aristotle already described gravitation as the striving of the bodies for their "natural place".
 Just as entangled particles currently react to each other over any distance, gravity is at the point of its action from the very start, it does not have to "bend" something elaborately beforehand, nor must it rush to somewhere, which would only then be distant effects, which Einstein rightly did not like.
 However, things are not distant from another - we only see them that way.
 This is the answer to the problem!
 So this is also about the role of the observer, namely his viewing habits, which he has to become aware of.
 Even Newton did not see the necessity of a time factor for gravitation, simply because it leads to absurd consequences (see Thesis 4).

 The Nature of Gravity